 Even though I was stopping short of Massachusetts, I started to feel at home as I rounded out the last two hours from New York City and drove into Old Saybrook, Connecticut, New England at its New-Englandiest.
 The two-storey painted wooden houses, close to the road, had a Salem-y aura, each with its wide, screened-in front porch, or, as we used to call my grandmother’s, the piazza.
-The familiar feel deepened as I neared the waterfront Inn and its marina, recalling some of the funnest days of my childhood summers, the ones spent aboard my grandfather’s cabin cruiser; her name was The Good Omen, but we simply called her The Boat.
+The familiar feel deepened as I neared the waterfront Inn and its marina, recalling some of the funnest days of my childhood summers, the ones spent aboard my grandfather’s cabin cruiser.
+Her name was The Good Omen, but we simply called her The Boat, and she was yare.

 At 6:00, my massage was over before I knew it.
 I sat afterwards for a few minutes on a pale grey chair, propping my feet on its matching ottoman, in front of the fireplace in the spa’s relaxation room, before dressing and walking back to Three Stories, once again taking the long way by the marina.

 Sitting at the white wicker table and chairs on the large balcony off my small room, I snacked on a coffee-cake muffin from the B&B-like common area downstairs at the pink-painted, eight-room, child- and pet-free Italianate house.
 Past the sparsely travelled street and the luxury Inn’s parking lot, dotted with cars and construction vehicles, the orange glow of the sun faded behind grey clouds above the blue water.
 In contrast with the dark and empty building next to me, under renovation as another guest house for the Inn, the lit-up, mustard-yellow main building gradually shone brighter than the slowly darkening sky.

 Though the balcony was far enough from the River not to feel the water’s chill, the air was starting to get cold.